Do ideas have shape? Idea registration as the continuous limit of artificial neural networks: Analysis through Lagrangian/Hamiltonian mechanics

-Although $\ell$ may not be convex, the first part of \eqref{eqlkjeddjedhjd} is quadratic and can be reduced as shown in Thm~\ref{thmeqkljedjnedjd}.
-We will from now on work under the following condition\footnote{Note that Cond.~\ref{condeqlkedjehd7d}.(1) is equivalent to the non singularity of $\wK(X,X)$ and (2) implies that $(x,x')\rightarrow \wK(x,x')$ and its first and second order partial derivatives are continuous and uniformly bounded.} where $\wK$ is the kernel defined by $\wH$.
+Although $\ell$ may not be convex, the first part of \eqref{eqlkjeddjedhjd} is quadratic and can be reduced a discrete least action principle on $q^1,\ldots,q^{L+1} \in \X^N$.
+To prove this, we will from now on, work under Condition \ref{condeqlkedjehd7d}.

-\begin{Condition} Assume that (1) there exists $r>0$ such that $Z^T \wK(X,X) Z\geq r Z^T Z$ for all $Z \in \X^N$, (2) $\wK$ admits $\F$ and $\psi$ as feature space/map, $\F$ is finite-dimensional, $\psi$ and its first and second order partial derivatives are continuous and uniformly bounded, and (3) $\X$ is finite-dimensional. \end{Condition}